Mohamed-94/Electronic-Clock/README.md

 To clone and edit this application, you'll need [Git](https://git-scm.com) and [Visual Studio Community](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=Community&rel=15#) ,or any C# IDE you are familiar with, and/or can meet your demands.

---This program rquires .NET Framwork 4.0 or higher ..
+--This program requires .NET Framework 4.0 or higher ..

 *if you are using linux you will need [MonoDevelop](https://www.monodevelop.com/download/#fndtn-download-lin) instaled on your machine, which is just an open source version of .NET Framework.